-The Book of Thomas the Contender is part of the Nag Hammadi collection (Codex II) of ancient gospels of Jesus found in the Egyptian desert in 1945.
+The Book of Thomas the Contender is a lost Gospel and part of the Nag Hammadi collection (Codex II), found in the Egyptian desert in 1945.
 It is thought to have been originally written in the late first century.

 1. The confidential teachings the Savior spoke to Judas Thomas, which I – even I – Mathaias, wrote down while I was walking and listening to them speak with each other.

 2. The Savior said: “Brother Thomas, listen to me while you have time in this world, and I will reveal to you the things you have been wondering about.

 3. “Now because it has been said that you are my associate and true follower, examine yourself and learn who you are – your composition and what you will become.
 Since you will be called my brother, it is not appropriate that you are ignorant about yourself.